OffchainLabs/arb-os/doc/DataFormats.md

 * callvalue, in wei (uint)
 * calldata (bytes)

+The pre-deposit amount will be deposited into the sender's L2 account, unconditionally, before attempting to execute the transaction.mak

 **Subtype 1: tx from contract** has subtype-specific data of:

+* pre-deposit amount
 * ArbGas limit (uint)
 * ArbGas price bid, in wei (uint)
 * destination address (uint)
 * callvalue, in wei (uint)
 * calldata (bytes)

+The pre-deposit amount will be deposited into the sender's L2 account, unconditionally, before attempting to execute the transaction.

 **Subtype 2: non-mutating call** has subtype-specific data of: